WesleyBryie/ChumBucket/wiki/megathread/reading_material_and_elearning.md

 ## ► **Audiobooks**

-* [audiobookbay.nl](http://audiobookbay.nl/) - #1 public tracker for audiobooks.
+* [audiobookbay.nl](http://audiobookbay.nl/) - #1 public torrent site for audiobooks.
 Shares a lot of content with MAM.
 To get the magnet link without creating an account, navigate to the page for a particular audiobook, copy the torrent info hash, which you'll paste into your torrent client using the following format: magnet:?xt=urn:btih:`infohash`.
 Eg. If the infohash is `abc123`, then the magnet link will need to be pasted into your torrent client as `magnet:?xt=urn:btih:abc123`.

 * [mobilism.org](http://mobilism.org/) - Warez board